Flag Bott manifolds and the toric closure of a generic orbit associated to a generalized Bott manifold: Flag Bott manifolds

-In this subsection, we consider an orbit space construction of a flag Bott tower in Proposition~\ref{prop_alter_desc_of_Fm} and Proposition~\ref{prop_all_fBT_is_quotient} using complex Lie groups $GL(n) := GL(n, \mathbb{C})$ in order to consider the canonical torus action on it, see Subsection~\ref{sec_torus_action_fBT}.
+In this subsection, we consider an orbit space construction of a flag Bott tower in~ Proposition~\ref{prop_alter_desc_of_Fm} using the complex Lie groups $\GL(n) := \GL(n, \mathbb{C})$ in order to consider the canonical torus action on it (see Subsection~\ref{sec_torus_action_fBT}).